Controller Page Documentation

 Title, speaker and notes

-Wrap-up times & actions
+Wrap-up Times & Actions

 Wrap-up times and actions

 The wrap-up time setting defines when the timer turns yellow and red to warn the speaker that they approach the end.
 This section is found by clicking on the gear icon.
 The wrap-up actions define what happens when the timer reaches the red and yellow stages, or zero.
 You can use chimes, and let the timer flash, to reinforce to the talent that they are about to finish.
+See Wrap-up Times & Actions for details.

 Timer bulk actions